ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **KYC Service is offered based on the individual’s consent using OTP or Biometric (Fingerprint/IRIS/Face) Authentication in the authentication request.**

-The system receives pin based authentication request with the parameters: id, Con, reqTime, txnId, partnerID, ver, MISP-LK, idType, Signature, pi, ad, fad, bio, Bio_Type, pin, otp, pin, session key, HMAC Value, signature, otp, namePri, msPri= E/P, mtPri= 1 to 100, nameSec, msSec = E/P, mtSec= 1 to 100, addrPri, msPri= E/P, mtPri= 1 to 100, addrSec msSec= E/P, mtSec= 1 to 100, addrLine1, addrLine2, city, state, country, pc, phone, email, gender, dob, age, langPri, langSec, dCode, mId, Bios (bioType, attriType), pinval of the Individual.
+The system receives pin based authentication request with the parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, bio,  otp, requestSessionKey, requestHMAC, signature, dCode, mId, Bios (bioType, attriType),otp attribute of the Individual.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition)

 The system then validates the following: